 A wireless technology that allows data to be shared over short distances using short-wave UHF radio signal.
+The name comes from Harald "Bluetooth" Gormsson, king of Denmark and Norway, who united the Scandinavians.

 Boolean

 A system of logical propositions.
 Common Boolean operators: AND, OR, NOT, "", ().
 Based on the work of George Boole.